StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SHOW DELETE.md

 ## Description

-This statement is used to show the history of successful delete tasks of duplicate table in current database.
+This statement is used to show historical DELETE tasks that are successful performed on Duplicate Key tables in the current database.

 ## Syntax